How to buy Southern Cross Media (SXL) shares

 Southern Cross Media share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Southern Cross Media's is 1.494.
-This would suggest that Southern Cross Media's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Southern Cross Media's is 1.6446.
+This would suggest that Southern Cross Media's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Southern Cross Media overview

-Southern Cross Media Group Limited, together with its subsidiaries, engages in the creation and broadcasting of content on free-to-air commercial radio, television (TV), and online media platforms.
-It operates through two segments, Regional and Metro.
-The company owns 78 radio stations and 8 digital radio stations across metropolitan and regional Australia, as well as 34 regional radio stations; and broadcasts 86 free to air TV signals in regional Australia primarily under the Nine Network brand.
-It also provides audio and visual services, including social media, live events, video, online, and mobile assets that deliver national and local entertainment, and news content.
+Southern Cross Media Group Limited, together with its subsidiaries, engages in the creation of audio content for distribution on broadcast and digital networks.
+It operates in two segments, Audio and Television.
+The company owns 99 radio stations in FM, AM, and DAB+ radio, as well as 23 regional radio stations; broadcasts 92 free to air TV signals in regional Australia; operates LiSTNR, an audio destination for consumers housing radio, podcasts, music, and news; and offers sales representation for open audio platform SoundCloud and Sonos Radio.
+It also provides social media, live events, and digital platforms that deliver national and local entertainment, and news content.
 The company was formerly known as Macquarie Media Group.
 Southern Cross Media Group Limited was incorporated in 2005 and is based in South Melbourne, Australia.

 Frequently asked questions

 How to buy Nexgen Energy (NXG) shares

 Steps to owning and managing Nexgen Energy shares.

 Steps to owning and managing Keypath Education shares.